aaronland/go-flickr-api/README.md

 ![](docs/images/auth-www-response.png)

-_You should think of the `auth-www` tool as a sample application, or at best a helper, for creating OAuth1 access tokens on behalf of a user rather than a drop-in widget for a more sophisticated application._
+_You should think of the `auth-www` tool as a sample application, or at best a helper utility, for creating OAuth1 access tokens on behalf of a user rather than a drop-in widget for a more sophisticated application._

 ### upload